SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Party City Holdco Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 2, 2023 – (OTC Other: PRTYQ)

 NEW YORK, Aug.
-21, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Party City Holdco Inc..
+25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Party City Holdco Inc.

 Shareholders who purchased shares of PRTYQ during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.